apsislabs/apsisio/_posts/2017-06-05-thanks-electronconf.md

 I'd like to say thank you to the commenters who took on these misguided positions in direct response, but their rise to the top speaks of a silent majority who agree with these deeply problematic sentiments.

-Apsis Labs is hardly a diverse company -- something about which I feel routinely embarrassed -- consisting of 6, middle-class, cisgendered, straight white men.
+Apsis Labs is hardly a diverse company -- something about which I feel routinely embarrassed -- consisting of 6, middle-class, cisgendered, straight white men[^whiteguys].
 When Noah and I started, we didn't set out to hire 6 clones of ourselves: it just happened.

 We plumbed our networks, found the best-qualified candidates, and hired them.
 We did our best to bring no conscious bias to our process, actively sought out minority applicants (limited as they were), but we still ended up here.
 It's easy to make a lot of excuses: we can't control who applies (true), as a small business we can't make explicit diversity hires (false), with 4 employees it's not our job to promote diversity in tech (offensive and false)... the list goes on.
 The truth is, in our hires to date, we haven't had the courage to take a stand on creating a diverse work environment.